cmbant/getdist/docs/source/gui.rst

 GetDist provides two graphical user interfaces: the original Qt-based GUI and a newer Streamlit-based web interface.

-Qt-based GUI
+GUI Application
 -----------

-Run the *getdist-gui* script to run the traditional graphical user interface.
-This requires `PySide <https://wiki.qt.io/Qt_for_Python>`_ to be installed, but will run on Windows, Linux and Mac.
+Pre-built standalone applications are available for Mac and Windows platforms.

+* **Mac**: The Mac app is distributed as a DMG file.
+Simply download, mount the DMG, and drag the app to your Applications folder.
+* **Windows**: The Windows app is distributed as both an MSI installer

+You can download the latest versions from the `GitHub releases page <https://github.com/cmbant/getdist/releases>`_.
+These applications do not require Python or any dependencies to be installed.

-It allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.
+The GUI allows you to open a folder of chain files, then easily select, open, plot and compare, as well as viewing standard GetDist outputs and tables.

 .. image:: https://cdn.cosmologist.info/antony/getdist/gui_planck2018.png